bobvannifterik/test2/README.md

 CHFM: p = 2 and q = 1.5 <br />
 OFMM: p = 2 and q = 2 <br />

-For the implementation of the other continuous moments defined on a disk, please see to the work:<br />
+For the implementation of the other continuous moments defined on a disk, please see the work:<br />

 https://doi.org/10.48550/arXiv.2103.14799